OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 # Ancestry

 In this section, you'll find instructions for creating a player character (PC).
-Glance through the ancestry and lineage options, then fill in the character sheet appropriately.
+Glance through the ancestry and lineage options, then appropriately fill in the character sheet.

 ## Abilities